• lauri-hafvenstein-magic-staircase

 Treasure Hunt Game

 Each of the designs in the window were inspired by architectural details and visual elements found throughout the park.
 Some are easily recognizable, such as the target on the front of the Arcade, others will require a bit more sleuthing to find.
 A simple Treasure Hunt Game for kids is available on site or can be downloaded here.
-A more challenging version that provides clues to all 19 different design elements will be available in August, 2024.
+A more challenging version that provides clues to all 19 different design elements can be downloaded here.

 treasure hunt icon